Horns (film): Cast

-Shia LaBeouf was originally set to play Ig, but was later replaced with Radcliffe.
+Shia LaBeouf was originally set to play Ig but was later replaced with Radcliffe.

 The band seen backing up Joe Anderson's character on lead trumpet is The Brass Action from Vancouver, British Columbia.
 The scene features the band's song, "The Devil Down Below".

 Production

-Explaining his initial interest in the project, Alexandre Aja said "After reading Joe Hill's cult book, I couldn't resist temptation to dive into the devilish underworld and reinvent a universal myth".
+Explaining his initial interest in the project, Alexandre Aja said "After reading Joe Hill's cult book, I couldn't resist temptation to dive into the devilish underworld and reinvent a universal myth."

 Principal photography started late September 2012, in British Columbia.
 The filming took place in Vancouver, Mission, Surrey and Squamish, completing shooting in December 2012.

+During production, Daniel Radcliffe accidentally ingested antifreeze while drinking tap water from one of the trailers.
+Radcliffe explained in an interview that the water contained antifreeze to prevent freezing, but there were no signs indicating it was non-potable.
+As a result, he became violently ill for three days, though he did not require hospitalization.